 On Tuesday, Busch Gardens Williamsburg filed SP-20-0023 with the James City County planning department.
 According to the plan’s description, it depicts “the addition of a new bar and service area at the La Cucina building in Festa Italia.”

-There had been talk of a substation renovation coming to La Cucina ever since ParkFans member Eric pointed out notable alterations to the restaurant’s menu.
+There had been talk of a substantial renovation coming to La Cucina ever since ParkFans member Eric pointed out notable alterations to the restaurant’s menu.
 This rumor really picked up steam when another ParkFans member, BGWnut, shared that he had been told that La Cucina was slated for a remodel and a maybe even rebranding—possibly to “Edesia’s Eats.”

 We don’t have anything to share on the likelihood of a rebranding thus far, but the site plans that hit the public record earlier this week certainly show evidence that what BGWnut heard regarding an upcoming renovation was spot-on.